bamkrs/sonoffTouchMinimal/README.md

 Have a look at the [Sonoff-Tasmota projects Wiki on flashing the Sonoff Touch](https://github.com/arendst/Sonoff-Tasmota/wiki/Sonoff-Touch).
 The Tasmota project is a great resource for everything Sonoff!
 Please pay attention to the [Sonoff-Tasmota projects Hardware Preparation](https://github.com/arendst/Sonoff-Tasmota/wiki/Hardware-Preparation) and don't kill yourself by working on your touch while connected to AC!

 FYI: GPIO-0 is connected to the unlabled IC to the left of the PSF-A/ESP8285 on the Tasmota images.
-You can easily attach a hook to the top left pin instead of fiddling around on the PSF-A/ESP8285.
+You can easily attach a hook to the top right pin instead of fiddling around on the PSF-A/ESP8285.

 ## Disclaimer
 I'm definetly not responsible to any hardware damage or personal damage.
 Use at your own risk!